lukejwm/clearscore-tech-test/README.md

 To build the application source, simply do the following steps:
 >__mvn install__ <br />
 > __mvn package appassembler:assemble__

+You can also run the build script which does this.
+Please ensure to run the build script before running the start script.

 The resulting shell script (start.sh) is available in the target directory: <br />
 ${ProjectDirectory}/target/appassembler/assemble/bin